afrogenesurvive/duel_tactics/README.md

 ## What is it??

-- Isometric grid based tactics game about melee dueling.
+- Isometric grid based tactics game about dueling.
 - Timing, direction and board position are of the utmost importance in securing a win.